LoStack/LoStack-Setup/readme.md

 This readme covers the high-level setup of LoStack

-Currently only Ubuntu / Ubuntu Server and Rasbian have setup dedicated setup guides and scripts, however the instructions should be easy to follow on other systems like Fedora with some basic knowledge of your system.
+Currently only Ubuntu / Ubuntu Server and Rasbian have setup dedicated setup  scripts, however the instructions should be easy to follow on other systems with some basic knowledge.

 The main requirements are:
  - A host Linux OS with a static IP with support for Docker and the Docker Compose plugin